Palid/cebula-temp/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deploying on prod

+No CI yet, build and push locally:

+    docker build -t git.orga.cebula.camp/infra/site:golden .
+    docker push git.orga.cebula.camp/infra/site:golden

+No autodeploy yet, ping q3k when done.

+To get access to the container registry, add an [access token](https://git.orga.cebula.camp/user/settings/applications) with read/write permissions to `package`.
+Then `docker login git.orga.cebula.camp` and use your username and the token as the password.